Disciplinas-FEEC/IA901-2023S1/projetos/Segmentacao_e_determinacao_da_potencia_de_paineis_solares_utilizando_imagens_de_satelite/readme.md

-# `Segmentação e determinação da Potência de painéis solares utilizando imagens de satélite`
+# `Segmentação e estimação da Potência de painéis solares utilizando imagens de satélite`
-# <sub> `Solar panels segmentation and power estimation using satellite images` <br /> Segmentation and determination of the power of solar panels using satellite images </sub>
+# <sub> `Solar panels segmentation and power estimation using satellite imagery`

 This readme has the project description in English as well :sunglasses: